bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_feature:

 Feature
-  With respect to a dataset, a feature represents an glossary_attribute_ and value combination.
+  With respect to a dataset, a feature represents an :ref:`attribute <glossary_attribute>` and value combination.
 Color is an attribute.
 "Color is blue" is a feature.
 In Excel terms, features are similar to cells.
 The term feature has other definitions in different contexts.

 .. _glossary_feature_selection: